 This post may contain affiliate links.
 Please read our full Disclosure Policy.

 If you’ve ever been given fresh roses, you know how delightful the moment is.
 You want to make sure the beautiful roses last as long as possible, and with a few simple steps, you can keep your roses alive for weeks.
-In this blog post, we will cover tips for making roses last long and how to care for cut roses in a vase.
+This blog post will cover tips for making roses last long and how to care for cut roses in a vase.

-I’m asked all of the time how I can justify spending money on fresh flowers all the time.
+I’m asked all the time how I can justify spending money on fresh flowers.
 I think my answer would be that I care for them well, so they tend to last for a LONG time!
 So, I get my money’s worth out of them.
-Here are a few of the simple ways to give roses a longer life.
+Here are some simple ways to give roses a longer life.

 Long Lasting Roses

-Roses are one of the best flowers to cut and use in a vase or an arrangement as they are so classic and beautiful.
-They can also last a VERY long time depending on a few different factors.
+Roses are among the best flowers to cut and use in a vase or arrangement because they are so classic and beautiful.
+Depending on a few different factors, they can also last a very long time.

 1. The type of rose variety